 - On the bottom of the engine.

-If you have a car – SUV, hatchback, or any other passenger vehicle – the VIN number should be located in the following places:
+If you have a car – SUV, hatchback, or any other passenger vehicle – you’ll likely find its VIN number here:

 - On the driver’s side of the dashboard (seen behind the windshield from outside)

 - On the driver’s door frame

 - On the engine bay frame

 Which vehicle specs can be identified?